zlosynth/sirena/README.md

 # License

-Software of Achordion is distributed under the terms of the General Public License version 3.
+Software of Sirena is distributed under the terms of the General Public License version 3.
 See [LICENSE](LICENSE) for details.

 # Changelog